 Have you ever wondered about the benefits of updating your Windows to the recently released versions?
 Windows update helps protect your system from potentially damaging software.
 Further, it helps quickly resolve general Windows bugs or issues while offering new features.
-But have you ever faced a Windows update not installing problem?
+But have you ever faced a Windows update not installing or a Windows update something went wrong problem?

 Many reasons may lead to problems, like not installing recent updates.
 Some of these include:

 - Windows update service problems.
 It is the leading Windows sever role offering planning, managing, and deploying different updates, hotfixes, and patches.
 So, any issues with the Windows update service may cause problems installing Windows updates.